 There few more universal symbols of love and romance than a bouquet of red roses.
 Red is the most common color for romantic occasions like anniversaries and Valentine’s Day.
 However, purple roses have a deeper meaning, ideal for telling a crush just how you feel when the time is right.

-Historically, the purple rose signifies unconscious beauty, majesty and been the chosen symbol of royalty for generations.
+Historically, the purple rose signifies unconscious beauty, majesty, and has been the chosen color of royalty for generations.
 One meaning that has carried over to the modern age is enchantment.
-Send purple roses to that special someone who entrances you, captivates you and makes your heart beat like Coachella.
+Send purple roses to that special someone who entrances you, captivates you, and makes your heartbeat like Coachella.